mindsnacks/MSWeakTimer/README.md

 - Supports ARC.
 If you want to use it in a project without ARC, mark ```MSWeakTimer.m``` with the linker flag ```-fobjc-arc```.
 - Supports iOS iOS5+ and Mac OSX 10.7+.

+## License
+`MSWeakTimer` is available under the MIT license.
+See the LICENSE file for more info.